dotnet/AspNetCore.Docs/aspnetcore/migration/mvc.md

 ## Static content

 In ASP.NET MVC 5 and earlier, static content was hosted from the root of the web project and was intermixed with server-side files.
-In ASP.NET Core, static content is hosted in the *wwwroot* folder.
-Copy the static content from the ASP.NET MVC app to the *wwwroot* folder in the ASP.NET Core project.
+In ASP.NET Core, static content is hosted in the *wwwroot* directory.
+Copy the static content from the ASP.NET MVC app to the *wwwroot* directory in the ASP.NET Core project.
 In this sample conversion:

-* Copy the *favicon.ico* file from the ASP.NET MVC project to the *wwwroot* folder in the ASP.NET Core project.
+* Copy the *favicon.ico* file from the ASP.NET MVC project to the *wwwroot* directory in the ASP.NET Core project.

-The ASP.NET MVC project uses [Bootstrap](https://getbootstrap.com/) for its styling and stores the Bootstrap files in the *Content* and *Scripts* folders.
+The ASP.NET MVC project uses [Bootstrap](https://getbootstrap.com/) for its styling and stores the Bootstrap files in the *Content* and *Scripts* directories.
 The template, which generated the ASP.NET MVC project, references Bootstrap in the layout file (*Views/Shared/_Layout.cshtml*).
-The *bootstrap.js* and *bootstrap.css* files could be copied from the ASP.NET MVC project to the *wwwroot* folder in the new project.
+The *bootstrap.js* and *bootstrap.css* files could be copied from the ASP.NET MVC project to the *wwwroot* directory in the new project.
 Instead, this document adds support for Bootstrap (and other client-side libraries) using CDNs, in the next section.

 ## Migrate the layout file

-* Copy the *_ViewStart.cshtml* file from the ASP.NET MVC project's *Views* folder into the ASP.NET Core project's *Views* folder.
+* Copy the *_ViewStart.cshtml* file from the ASP.NET MVC project's *Views* directory into the ASP.NET Core project's *Views* directory.
 The *_ViewStart.cshtml* file has not changed in ASP.NET Core MVC.

-* Create a *Views/Shared* folder.
+* Create a *Views/Shared* directory.

-* *Optional:* Copy *_ViewImports.cshtml* from the *FullAspNetCore* MVC project's *Views* folder into the ASP.NET Core project's *Views* folder.
+* *Optional:* Copy *_ViewImports.cshtml* from the *FullAspNetCore* MVC project's *Views* directory into the ASP.NET Core project's *Views* directory.
 Remove any namespace declaration in the *_ViewImports.cshtml* file.
 The *_ViewImports.cshtml* file provides namespaces for all the view files and brings in [Tag Helpers](xref:mvc/views/tag-helpers/intro).
 Tag Helpers are used in the new layout file.
 The *_ViewImports.cshtml* file is new for ASP.NET Core.

-* Copy the *_Layout.cshtml* file from the ASP.NET MVC project's *Views/Shared* folder into the ASP.NET Core project's *Views/Shared* folder.
+* Copy the *_Layout.cshtml* file from the ASP.NET MVC project's *Views/Shared* directory into the ASP.NET Core project's *Views/Shared* directory.

 Open *_Layout.cshtml* file and make the following changes (the completed code is shown below):